-Each group should first discuss some of the issues involved and be encouraged to do further research on the issues involved in a space outpost by using the library or the Internet.
+Each group should first discuss some of the issues involved and be encouraged to do further research on the issues involved in a space outpost, by using the library or the Internet.
 You may also want to invite locally based engineers or scientists to talk about the subject.

-Students should choose their outpost location and then analyze, plan, and choose the power generation appropriate for their outpost location.
-They need to think about what power source may be most beneficial in the unique environment of each destination.
+Students should choose their outpost location and then analyse, plan, and choose the power generation appropriate for their outpost location.
+They need to think about which power source would be most beneficial in the unique environment of each destination.

-The students can then design an outpost that includes accommodations such as living quarters, work areas, storage, and locations for their power supply.
-They should then decide what items they should bring with them.
+The students can then design an outpost that includes elements such as living quarters, work areas, storage, and locations for their power supply.
+They can then decide which items they would take with them.